ozeidan/interpreter/README.md

 print "pi = "
 out pi
 ```
-The evaluation of sequences happens lazily, which allows for computations on very long sequences without running out of memory.
-The computations always happen in parallel, utilising all availables CPU cores.
+The evaluation of sequences is lazy, allowing computations on very long sequences without running out of memory.
+Computations occur in parallel, utilizing all available CPU cores.

-The IDE has basic editor features (syntax highlighting, highlighting of matching parantheses, etc.) and shows in-line error messages.
-The entered program always gets executed shortly after the user has finished entering it and the ouput gets shown in the panel below the editor.
-The program is also type-checked before execution which catches all type errors without having to run potentially long operations, enabling a faster feedback loop.
+The IDE has basic editor features (syntax highlighting, matching parentheses highlighting, etc.) and shows inline error messages.
+The entered program executes shortly after the user finishes input, and the output appears below the editor.
+The program is also type-checked before execution, enabling a faster feedback loop.

 ## Running

-Currently I'm running the Main files from IntelliJ, there's one for the GUI and one for a REPL.
-Gradle tasks coming soon.
+Currently, I run the Main files from IntelliJ; one is for the GUI and another for a REPL.
+Gradle tasks are coming soon.

 ## Usage

-Create a `Interpreter` instance and call `interpret` on it, passing your code as an argument.
-The output gets printed to stdout by default, or to a `java.io.Writer`, if one was passed to `Interpreter`s constructor.
-It's also possible to pass a custom `ForkJoinPool`, to limit the number of utilised CPU cores or to cancel a running computation (by calling `shutdownNow` on `ForkJoinPool`).
+Create an Interpreter instance and call interpret on it, passing your code as an argument.
+Output prints to stdout by default, or to a `java.io.Writer` if one was passed to the Interpreter constructor.
+You can also pass a custom `ForkJoinPool `to limit CPU core usage or to cancel a running computation (by calling shutdownNow on `ForkJoinPool`).

 ## Utilised Libraries

-The lexer and parser were generated using [ANTLR](https://www.antlr.org/).
-The GUI is built with Java Swing.
-The editor is basd on a fork of [RSyntaxTextArea](https://github.com/bobbylight/RSyntaxTextArea) I created that support virtual text for showing in-line error messages.
-The fork is included in this repo, packaged as a .jar file which gets included through gradle.
-I will upload the fork to Github soon but don't plan to get the changes merged as they are rather hacky and don't account for a bunch of editor features this project doesn't use.
+The lexer and parser are generated using [ANTLR](https://www.antlr.org/).
+The GUI uses Java Swing.
+The editor is based on my fork of [RSyntaxTextArea](https://github.com/bobbylight/RSyntaxTextArea) that supports inline error messages.
+This fork is included in this repo and is packaged as a .jar file through Gradle.
+I plan to upload the fork to GitHub soon but don't plan on merging the changes, as they are rather hacky.

 ## Technical Overview